Rectified strong core in Shapley-Scarf housing markets with indifferences: Other cooperative solutions

-Note that both the vNM stable set and the MSS are setwise solutions; whether an allocation belongs to the set depends on other allocations in the set.
-In contrast, the various core concepts discussed in our paper are pointwise solutions; whether an allocation belongs to a core is a property of the allocation, irrespective of other allocations in the core.
+Both the vNM stable set and the MSS are setwise solutions; whether an allocation belongs to the set depends on which other allocations are in the set.
+In contrast, the core concepts we discuss are pointwise solutions; whether an allocation belongs to a core is a property of the allocation, irrespective of other allocations in the core.